ouspg/CompSec/Lab5_ChipWhisperer/README.md

 It is very likely that you have to loop through many values.
 Change the value *Number of Traces* at the *Generic Settings* so that you capture more traces with *Capture Many* button.
 Feel free to tweak any values you like.
 It is possible that it will take really long time to find any glitches especially at lower repeat counts.
 This task can be passed without finding the glitch if you return a working program and proof of effort in a from of glitch explorer logs.

+---
 # Task 4

-You have three options on how to complete Task 4.
+You made it this far and still want to continue?
+Nice, because here the interesting stuff begins.
+Choose the option you like and start pushing forward.
+Notice that these tasks might be quite challenging and laborius (as you probably already guessed).

+Also notice that you might gain some points from failed attempt if you are able to show that you really tried wholeheartedly.

 ## Option 1.
 Tutorials
 Complete two of the three tutorials listed below.
 You are expected to document the process.
 Explain what you did, what problems did you have, how did you solve them, what were the results.
-Report does not have to be long.
+Report does not have to be long but it must clearly tell what you did.
 * [Breaking AES bootleader](https://wiki.newae.com/Tutorial_A5_Breaking_AES-256_Bootloader)
   * Notice that currently tutorial lacks some information about preprocessing settings and example code contains some code which does not work on ChipWhisperer Analyzer V 4.0.0.
 You have to figure out those problems yourself.
 Google, ChipWhisperer wiki pages and recoding couple of lines should solve these problems.
 If you dont manage to get valid traces yourself or dont have device, you can download example traces from link that is presented in tutorial.
 * [Breaking AES bootloader extended](https://wiki.newae.com/Tutorial_A5-Bonus_Breaking_AES-256_Bootloader)